gerane/gerane.github.io/_posts/2016-07-11-Part-2-Development-Environment.md

 ## Conclusion

 Part 2 was about explaining how the rest of the series is going to work in regards to Editors.
 While I would love to cover how every editor can be used to improve productivity and integrate into a Pipeline, I need to narrow it down to a single editor for lenth sake.
-Even if you don't ever plan on using **VSCode**, I still recommend trying to take what is discussed and applying it to your own editor of choice.
+Even if you don't plan on using **VSCode**, I still recommend trying to take what is discussed and applying it to your own editor of choice.

 ## What's Next?

-Part 3 we will start discussing how to extend **VSCode** and use it within out pipeline.
-The Command Palette, Task Runners, Extensions, Integrated Terminal, Snippets, and Editor Commands are some examples of some of the topics that will be covered.
+Part 3 we will start discussing how to extend **VSCode** and use it within our pipeline.
+The command palette, task runners, extensions, integrated terminal, snippets, and editor commands are examples of some of the topics that will be covered.
 After we discuss those we will start getting into using community modules to start bringing everything together.

 ## Release Pipeline Series